Store API (Store Unit)

 .on(trigger, reducer)

-Updates state when trigger is triggered by using a reducer.
+Updates state using a reducer when the trigger is fired.

 $store.on(trigger, reducer);